Create your transactional application

-If Ignite native persistence is used, then all the updates are written to the write-ahead log (WAL), which guarantees data consistency even if the cluster or individual nodes go down in the middle of a transaction.
-The purpose of the WAL is to propagate updates to the disk in the append-only mode, which is the fastest way to persist data to disk.
 The WAL provides a recovery mechanism for failure scenarios when a single node or the whole cluster goes down.
 A cluster can always be recovered to the latest successfully committed transaction.

-In scenarios where Ignite is used as a caching layer for an external database, such as RDBMS, Ignite transactions span both the cached data in Ignite as well as the data persisted in a database supporting transactional APIs.
-For instance, if a relational database is configured as the disk tier, Ignite writes the transactional changes to the database before sending a commit message to participating cluster nodes.
-This way, if a transaction fails at the database level, Ignite can still send the rollback message to the cluster nodes, keeping the data consistent across memory and disk tiers.
+When Apache Ignite is used as a caching layer for an external database, such as RDBMS, transactions span the cached data in Ignite as well as the data persisted in a database supporting transactional APIs.